skip to content

 Vice President and General Counsel, Whole Foods Market

 Prior to joining Whole Foods Market, Roberta practiced law in the Chicago area.
 She has been a legal consultant to several international corporations and has chaired both business and tax related bar association committees as well as serving as an arbitration judge.
-She is a board member of the Whole Planet Foundation as well as the Animal Compassion Foundation.
 She is currently listed in Who's Who of American Law and in the Who's Who of American Business.
 She earned her undergraduate degree at Indiana University and her Juris Doctorate from the Valpraiso University School of Law.

 Co-founder and Co-CEO of Whole Foods Market and Chairman of the Board for Whole Planet Foundation